mildred/force-bind-seccomp/README.md

   It uses `SECCOMP_RET_USER_NOTIF` which is only available on recent kernels.

+  If systemd socket activation is needed, then it uses `SECCOMP_IOCTL_NOTIF_ADDFD` which is even newer.

-- if systemd socket activation is needed, then it uses seccomp in combinaison with ptrace and when a `bind()` system call is detected, then the process is stopped and ptrace is used to alter the process.
+- if `-p` flag is specified, then it uses seccomp in combinaison with ptrace and when a `bind()` system call is detected, then the process is stopped and ptrace is used to alter the process.
 The system call registers are dumped and if the address bound matches a pattern:

     - either ptrace is used to replace the address with a replacement address, just like with seccomp, and the bind system call continues